-How May the 4th Came to Be – and Its Surprising Connection to Margaret Thatcher
+Happy Star Wars Day: How May the 4th Came to Be – Including Its Surprising Connection to Margaret Thatcher!

 It wasn’t until years later that the internet got hold of the phrase and launched it into a national holiday.
 In 2011, the Toronto Underground Cinema organized the first official Star Wars day complete with costume contests, games and a film festival.
 The rest is well, history.

 While every May 4 is a big day for Wookiees and Jedis alike, this year is an especially exciting time for the franchise.
-Not only did fans get to bask in the release of the franchise’s first stand-alone film, Rogue One: A Star Wars Story, but just months later they were treated to the first trailer for the highly anticipated Star Wars: The Last Jedi.
+Not only did fans get to bask in the release of the franchise’s Star Wars: The Last Jedi, but the standalone film Solo: A Star Wars Story hits theaters May 25.

 May the 4th be with you.